Safety Tips & Fall Prevention Tips

 Falls are common to people with Parkinson’s disease.
 Use some of these safety tips to help prevent or avoid falls and other injuries.

-- Floors should be smooth without being slippery.
+- Floors should be smooth non-slip surfaces.

 - Light switches should be within easy reach from the bed.